volodymyrhudyma/blog/content/blog/2020-06-09-the-best-tools-for-react-development.md

 **Storybook** is a tool that enables developers to create components in isolation in an isolated development environment.

-Any React component can be added to storybook for showcasing purposes.
+Any React component can be added to the storybook for showcasing purposes.

 Install the tool by running: